arturscheiner/dgb-hello-world-v1/docs/00-Git Config (capsule-v1-demo-devops-commit-message-2.0)/README.md

 # Step Name -> Git Config
-## Connector Denominator -> capsule-v1-demo-devops-commit-message-2.0
+## Component Denominator -> capsule-v1-demo-devops-commit-message-2.0

-## Description
+## Component Description

 Digibee Capsules are reusable components that can be used or created by any user of the Platform by applying the same visual development model designed in the pipeline creation, providing a reusable, secure, validated and evolving business logic.

 ## Component Configuration Details
+### Documentation

+O parâmetro referente à documentação descritiva do componente não foi preenchido ou está indisponível para este componente.

 ### Parameters

 * commit_description